 There are a ton of reasons to make coffee at home.
 One of the least important ones is the cost of a cup of coffee.
 That is, we all know that coffee at coffee shop or cafe is more expensive, but that’s not the only thing we care about.
 Flavor, effort, comfort, etc are all important in assessing the value of a cup of coffee.

-That said, because it seems interesting, I set out to answer the question of “How much does a cup of coffee cost to make at home?”
+That said, because it seems interesting, we set out to answer the question of “How much does a cup of coffee cost to make at home?”

 More than that curiosity, we also recommend a lot of gee-whiz coffee gadgets here, especially as viewed by other people in our lives.
 (Read: non-coffee-nerds.)
 So I was also pretty interested in how quickly, using our real calculations of savings on making coffee at home, we’d have “paid-off” some of our favorite expensive coffee gadgets like the AeroPress, Baratza Encore grinder, and our Bonavita kettle.

-Our Assumptions: What Makes the Analysis True for You
+Our Assumptions & What Makes our Analysis True for You

 Certain things are simply not counted in my analysis: the cost to power an electric grinder and kettle, the cost to drive to a coffee shop for either beans or hot brewed coffee (with a high cost-per-cup 🤓).
 All of these are things that a complete and rigorous analysis might want to improve.
 But our analysis is just aimed at devising a useful answer to the cost of coffee at home per cup.

-I outline three different scenarios below: what you get if you buy cheaper materials, akin to the way I got into nerdy coffee.
+Here, we outline three different scenarios below: what you get if you buy cheaper materials (akin to the way I got into nerdy coffee).
 Then, what if you just take our advice precisely, and get exactly our “Fussy Coffee Starter Kit.”
-Finally, just out of curiosity, I tried to estimate exactly the situation that Megan and I find ourselves in today: are we net-up or down on our coffee addiction?
+Finally, just out of curiosity, we tried to estimate exactly the situation that we find ourselves in today: Are we net-up or down on our coffee addiction?

 Materials We Considered In Our Cost